tibetiroka/ESManager/README.md

   Locales are applied instantly to all components except log messages.
 Old log messages will continue to use their own locale, but new log messages are created with the new locale.

-  Please have a look at the [default locale file](src/main/resources/tibetiroka/esmanager/config/locales/ui_en.properties) to see what localization entries are used, and how messages are formatted.
+  Feel free to have a look at the [default locale file](src/main/resources/tibetiroka/esmanager/config/locales/ui_en.properties) to see what localization entries are used, and how messages are formatted.
 Please note that internally [MessageFormat](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/text/MessageFormat.html) is used to format these messages, which uses `'` as an escape character.

   You don't have to specify every entry in a locale, missing entries will be resolved from the default locale.